Top 8 Mistakes to Avoid When Selling your Business in California

 You might think that your California business has great value, but an unrealistic selling business price tag can really turn away potential buyers.
 If you aren’t generating many benefits, no one will be interested in buying your business.

 Setting your price too low, however, can also cause it to lose value in the eyes of your potential business buyers.
-Make sure you do your research and ask for a good fair price for what your buyers willing to pay, such as new clients and resources.
+Make sure you do your research and ask for a good fair price for what your buyers are willing to pay, such as new clients and resources.
 If necessary, get in touch with a valuation expert who can help you.

 8. Transition Phase